Topological Data Analysis Applications in Natural Language Processing: A Survey: Theoretical Approaches

+Fitz et al. \cite{fitz2022shape} introduces a novel terminology - \textit{word manifold}, which is a simplicial complex, whose topological space captures grammatical structure expressed by the corpus.
+This is done by implementing a technique for generating topological structure directly from strings of words.
+Experiments reveal that the homotopy type of the word manifold is also influenced by linguistic structure \cite{fitz2022shape}.
+Finally, Bouazzaoui et al. \cite{bouazzaoui2021application} explores the topological similarity of the shapes of two writing systems - Tifinagh and Phoenician scripts.

-\textit{The topological ``shape'' of words is a concept that has interested several linguists, as it can be used to confirm and discover linguistic phenomena within languages.
-It is the most studied theoretical approach, with the main application focused on capturing the shape of several languages.
-This concept combines all other frameworks like the semantic and syntactic topological spaces to capture a linguistically informed topological shape of texts. } \end{myBox}
+\begin{myBox}[]{Definition} \textsc{\textbf{Insight (Shape of Words).}} \textit{The topological ``shape'' of words is a concept that has interested several linguists, as it can be used to confirm and discover linguistic phenomena within languages.
+It is focused on capturing the shape of several languages.
+This concept combines all other frameworks like the semantic and syntactic topological spaces to capture a linguistically informed topological shape of words. } \end{myBox}